MaterializeInc/materialize/doc/developer/platform-checks.md

 The list of Scenarios is [here](https://dev.materialize.com/api/python/materialize/checks/scenarios.html#materialize.checks.scenarios.Scenario)

 The list of available Actions for use in Scenarios is [here](https://dev.materialize.com/api/python/materialize/checks/actions.html)

+In execution mode `altogether` (the defauklt), all Checks are run against a single Mz instance.
+This means more "stuff" happens against that single instance, which has the potential for exposing various bugs that do not happen in isolation.
+At the same time, a smaller number of adverse events can be injected in the test per unit of time.

+In execution mode `oneatatime`, each Check is run in isolation against a completely fresh Mz instance.
+This allows more events to happen per unit of time, but any issues that require greater load or variety of database objects will not show up.

 # Debugging CI failures